johanngerell/jg_test_state/README.md

 ### Adding objects

-An object is ideal to output structured state data -- think of a conventional data `struct` with or without nested `struct` members -- that doesn't have its own stream output operator (see [Adding user-defined values](#adding-user-defined-values)).
+An object is ideal to output structured state data -- think of a conventional data `struct` with or without nested `struct` members -- that doesn't have its own stream output operator (see [Adding user-defined data](#adding-user-defined-data)).

 For example, let's say we have a moving particle (or, more like a dot on a pixel grid, since we use `int` and not floating point values), described by its position and velocity: